lluisvalerodelai/IB_Scheduling_Algorithm/README.md

 ## Overview of Problem & Solution

-----------------------------------------FORMALIZING THE PROBLEM----------------------------------------
+# ---------------------------------------- FORMALIZING THE PROBLEM ----------------------------------------

 First some things need to be defined:

 C = {c_1, c_2, c_3, ..., c_q}; c_1 could be for example 'french b'
-    each course c_i has l_i lectures per week and s_i students C -> list of all the classes q -> total number of classes
+    each course c_i has l_i lectures per week and s_i students
+C -> list of all the classes
+q -> total number of classes
     each class gets assigned a number
     'french b' could be assigned number 1

 P = {1, 2, 3, ..., p}
 where p is the number of periods in a week, there are 4 available weekdays, each with 6 available time slots for classes to be had so total of number of time periods for ish is 6 x 4 = 24. p = 24

 Same for rooms,
 R = {r_1, r_2, r_3, ..., r_m}
 where m is the total number of rooms each room has a property which is the total number of students it can hold

 The solution is of the form of a qxp matrix T (for timetable)
     where t_ik = j, where j is between 1-m (number of rooms)